tejalraut/DeployApp/README.md

  ````

-* Introduced a feature flag "MIROR" in the application, which when turned on, will forward information added to the picture list, to the other slice.
+* Introduced a feature flag "MIRROR" in the application, which when turned on, will forward information added to the picture list, to the other slice.

 ````
 if(MIRROR == 'true' && req.url == '/upload')